Solar Inverters

 Like any electronic device, as your system ages, it’s natural for some degradation to occur each year.
 For instance, if you lose 1% efficiency in the first year, subsequent losses might decrease to around 0.7% in the second year, 0.5% in the third and so forth.
 Over 15 years, these losses become relatively insignificant compared to the initial savings on the inverter.

-The lifespan of a string inverter typically ranges from 10 to 15 years, while micro inverters can last 20+ years.
-The reason that micro inverters tend to last longer than string inverters is that they handle less power individually.
+The lifespan of a string inverter typically ranges from 10 to 15 years, while microinverters can last 20+ years.
+The reason that micro-inverters tend to last longer than string inverters is that they handle less power individually.
 This results in reduced wear from heat stress over time.
+The lifespan of your can vary depending on factors such as quality, usage, maintenance, and environmental conditions.
+Regular maintenance and monitoring can help extend the lifespan of an inverter, but eventually, it will need to be replaced as part of routine system maintenance.